ursmal1948/algorithms/README.md

 <div>
 <h2 id="video">

-## Project video
+## Video showcase of the project

 <font size="+1">
-I invite you to watch a project's video where I make an introduction to my project and show the implementation of Vigenere Cipher  <br>
+I invite you to watch videos that serve as an introduction to the project and showcase usage of various algorithms  <br>
-<a href="https://www.dropbox.com/scl/fi/4rkd697yidfnbz83aik28/introduction_video.mov?rlkey=6gq6im7t9i8ytadxesdz1zon9&dl=0" target="_blank">VIDEO</a><br>
+<a href="https://www.dropbox.com/scl/fi/4rkd697yidfnbz83aik28/introduction_video.mov?rlkey=6gq6im7t9i8ytadxesdz1zon9&dl=0" target="_blank">INTRODUCTION AND VIGENERE CIPHER</a><br>
 <br>

 ## ‼️ 📄 Feel free to explore detailed README documentation for each package below 📃 ‼️